 2. Spread Your Bets

-With investing it's important to not have all your eggs in one basket.
-That means spreading your money across assets (such as stocks and bonds) and countries (such as the UK and Japan) and sectors (such as car makers and banks).
+With investing it's important not to have all your eggs in one basket.
+That means spreading your money across assets (such as stocks and bonds), countries (such as the UK and Japan), and sectors (such as car makers and banks).

 Even though any individual investment in a share or bond can (and do) go wrong, if you have lots of investments that are really different the chance of them all going wrong together is generally quite a bit lower.
 This means that putting all your money in shares or your employer, or an investment idea from your brother-in-law is probably a bad idea.

 To put this rule into practise, we generally think that low cost Exchange Traded Funds (ETFs) are a good way to diversify.
 That doesn't mean that all ETFs are good, some are too narrow or too expensive, but generally speaking an ETF that costs 0.20% a year or less and tracks a broad index of stocks and shares can be a helpful part of a portfolio.

 If you start saving early, because of something called compound interest, in a good market your money can grow faster than you might think.
 The longer you invest for the more compounding can potentially help.
 So starting saving today, even with a small amount, can be really helpful for the future.
 Plus saving is a great habit to get into.

 The simple rule here is just to start saving today.
 Don't wait until next week or next month, saving is far too important to delay.

 Now, finance and investing is complicated at the best of times.
 So you also don't want to overwhelm people with advice, but if you can share the three rules above you will hopefully be nudging your friends in the right direction without overwhelming them with jargon.
 These rules are relatively easy to understand, should hold up well over time, and are fairly easy to implement.